PRA7H1K/simple-calculator/README.md

 <answer will show here>
 ```

-This calculator has error handlers
+All the calculators have error handlers